 Staff assistance is available in our computer room to complete homework assignments.

 - Homework Spot

-The Homework Spot is a quiet room in which children can do their homework, read, write articles for our newsletter, and participate in daily educational activities.
+The Homework Spot is a quiet room in which children can do their homework, read, and participate in daily educational activities.
 Games and projects are set up to motivate children to utilize their scholastic skills such as poetry/essay contests, read-a-thons, and geography games.